 The first step is to build the model in the spreadsheet using fixed values for all parameters and other inputs, including those that will be sampled.
-This lets us check the computations and assure the correctness of the model transformations before the simulation-specific components are added.
+This enables us to check the computations and assure the correctness of the model transformations before the simulation-specific components are added.
 In our example, we would create the model with a specific value for demand, which is the only stochastic quantity in the model.
 Figure 1 shows a portion of the spreadsheet containing the model at this stage.
-Cells D4 and D5 contain the cost parameters, c{e} and c{s} , respectively.
+Cells D4 and D5 contain the cost parameters, c_e and c_s , respectively.
 Cell D7 has the order amount, which is 9 in this case.
-Cells D9 and E9 have the two parameters for the distribution of demand-the mean and "stages" parameter for the Erlang distribution.
+Cells D9 and E9 have the two parameters for the distribution of demand - the mean and "stages" parameter for the Erlang distribution.
 The value in cell E9 is not used at the moment, but we entered it now so it all parameters will be available at the next step.
-Cell D12 contains the (assumed) demand, which we set to the value in cell D9 for the moment.
-Then, the cost is computed in cell D11 using the formula
+Cell D12 contains the (assumed) demand,